MLP-VectorClub/Winterchilla/CONTRIBUTING.md

 Part of the `nginx` cofiguration is responsible to handling the communication between a WebSocket server called [MLPVC-WS](https://github.com/ponydevs/MLPVC-WS).
 If you do not want to use said server during development, the part of the nginx configuration that's above the main server block can safely be removed/commented out.

-### Importing the `*.pg.sql` files
+### Importing the `*.pg.sql` file

-Inside the `setup` folder you can find a set of files with the extension `.pg.sql` (meaning they are exports from PostgreSQL) as well as some bash/batch files to re-create these files in case of a database schema change.
-Import these to databases named after the file (e.g. `mlpvc-colorguide.pg.sql` goes into a database named `mlpvc-colorguide`).
+Inside the `setup` folder you'll find `mlpvc-rr.pg.sql` as well as some bash/batch files to re-create it in case of a database schema change.
+Import this to a database named `mlpvc-rr`.

-The `mlpvc-colorguide.pg.sql` file contains the contents of the database as well instead of just the schema because that database does not store any "confidental" information, and as such is published for anyone to use in their own setups to run any queries they wish on it.

 ## Code style